younghkb/piconot/README.md

 ## Building and running the code

 You should be able to load your code into ScalaIDE in the usual way (i.e., by executing `sbt eclipse` in the top-level directory).

-You can also run the program on the command line, by typing `sbt run` in the top -level directory.
-(Note, if you run the program from the command line, you'll probably get a warning about a .css file, and the graphics for the buttons will look a bit different.
-The program should still work, though.)
-If you use sbt and the provided `build.sbt` file to build your code, you should  automatically have access to the Picobot library, and it will be included on your classpath when you compile and run.
+Then open the file `src/main/scala/piconot.internal/EmptyAPI.scala` and run it.

 **Warning:** This provided code has a graphical version of a running program.
 The graphics rely on a Java graphics library called JavaFX.
 If this library isn't installed on your machine, then you'll get an error.
-To fix it, you can
+To fix it, you might:
-either:
+   - Match the version of ScalaFX to your Java version.
+If you get errors about
    - Install [JavaFX] on your computer (preferred option, but don't spend a lot of time if it's not easy to install)
     -  Remove the graphics elements from the project and just use the text-based runner.
 To do so, from the main directory of the project, run git checkout no-graphics.
 Then compile and run as you normally would.
 You're now working off a different branch of the assignment.
 I'm not quite sure how pull requests will work, but we'll figure it out :).

+You can also run the provided "internal" program on the command line, by typing `sbt "run internal.EmptyAPI"`in the top-level directory.
+(Note, if you run the program from the command line, you'll probably get a warning about a .css file, and the graphics for the buttons will look a bit different.
+The program should still work, though.)
+If you use sbt and the provided `build.sbt` file to build your code, you should  automatically have access to the Picobot library, and it will be included on your classpath when you compile and run.

 ## Syntax implementation: internal DSL